netsiphd/netrd/CONTRIBUTING.md

    find your username, not someone else's.)
 After you find your username, GitHub will show a rundown of the differences that you are adding to the upstream repository, so you will be able to see what changes you are contributing.
-If everything looks correctly, press 'Create Pull Request'.
+If everything looks correct, press 'Create Pull Request'.
 	NOTE: Advanced git users may want to develop on branches other than master on their fork.
 That is totally fine, we won't know the difference in the end anyway.

-5. That's it!
-We will be notified and will review your code and changes to make sure that everything is in place.
+That's it!
+After you've completed these steps, maintainers will be notified and will review your code and changes to make sure that everything is in place.
 Some automated tests will also run in the background to make sure that your code can be imported correctly and other sanity checks.
 Once that is all done, one of us will either accept your Pull Request, or leave a message requesting some changes (you will receive an email either way).